Jackson touts upcoming 'exclusive interview' on social media

 BALTIMORE -- Lamar Jackson offered his fans a sneak peek of an exclusive interview on Saturday.

-The star quarterback said on his Instagram page that the interview would be between him and TruzzProductionz™.
+The star quarterback said on his Instagram page that the interview was between him and TruzzProductionz™.
+It will be made available on his YouTube channel.

 A video clip on his Instagram shows Jackson being questioned about his overall growth as a quarterback.